 There's a reason this is called the ultimate––it's the very best balloon sword you can make.
 Since it's made from two balloons, it's larger, grander, and more colorful than any sword made from a single balloon.
 If you've got the time, this is the sword balloon you'll want to make.

 This curved-blade saber sword is reminiscent of one you might see a pirate carry, which of course means that kids will love it.

 This basic sword balloon is easy to learn and twist.
 You'll find that kids love these swords and they make great practice for beginners who are just getting started with balloon sculpture.
 You can construct a lot of them in little time, so they're ideal for big crowds.
 This tutorial also has an optional step to make the swords more durable.

 04 of 07

 Here's a sword that is drastically different from the other balloon swords.
 Although it might look a little complicated, this saber-style sword is actually among the easiest balloon sculptures to make.
 It's another option that is ideal for beginners to practice with before going on to other, more complicated techniques.Continue to 5 of 7 below.

 05 of 07

-This is a variation on the basic sword balloon that is easy to learn and twist.
-This one represents more of a foil-style sword.
-You can make the fold twists individually, or learn a technique to quickly make all three twists simultaneously, greatly reducing the construction time.
-This one is a good balance between a nice-looking balloon and fast construction time - a workhorse at a busy party.
+This is a variation on the basic sword balloon, resulting in more of a foil-style sword.
+You can make the fold twists individually, or learn a technique to quickly make all three twists simultaneously to greatly reduce the time spent making it.
+This one is a good balance between a nice-looking balloon and fast construction time.
+It's a workhorse at a busy party.

 06 of 07